Here you can calculate line integrals over curves in the xy plane for scalar fields and for vector fields .

 satisfies the integrability condition, so it is path independent.

-For any curve C from point S(0/0) to point E(1/2), the difference of the potential function U(x,y) gives evaluated at the two points:
+The difference of the potential function U(x,y) evaluated at the two points S(0/0) and point E(1/2) yields:

 U(1,2) - U(0,0) = 2 + 13/3 + 24/4 = 2 + 1/3 + 4 = 19/3.

-To calculate the line integral directly, we take the direct connecting line of points S and E, y = 2x with 0 ≤ x ≤ 1.
+To calculate the line integral directly, we take the direct connecting line from S to E, y = 2x with 0 ≤ x ≤ 1.

 This results in dy/dx = 2 and therefore dy = 2dx.
-If you insert this into the line integral, you get:
+If we insert this into the line integral, we get:

 ∫ ( (x2 + 2x)·1 + (8x3+x)·2) dx = ∫ 16 x3 + x2 + 4x dx = 4x4 + x3/3 + 2x + C.

-If you evaluate the antiderivative function at x=1 and at x=0, you again get the difference as 19/3.
+If we evaluate the antiderivative function at x=1 and at x=0, we again get the difference as 19/3.

 Calculating the potential difference between points S(0/0) and point E(3/0), one obtains: